 Meanwhile, Bishop has crawled through the narrow conduit and reached the uplink tower, and is preparing the other dropship for departure.
 Ripley wakes up to find two empty stasis tubes on the floor: the two facehuggers have escaped.
 They are locked inside the lab and the pulse rifle has been taken.
 Ripley and Newt are attacked by a scurrying facehugger, but Ripley fends it off and tries to signal the marines through a surveillance camera; however, as Bishop keeps updating Hicks and his crew about the drop ship, Burke slyly turns off the monitor to prevent the others from seeing Ripley's cry for help.
 Ripley manages to trigger the fire alarm with her cigarette lighter, but this also draws out the facehuggers; Hicks, Hudson, Gorman and Vasquez arrive just as a facehugger attempts to attach itself to Ripley's face, and the second one threatens Newt.
 The facehugger threatening Newt is killed immediately by Hudson; Hicks and Gorman get the second facehugger off Ripley and throw it into a corner, where Vasquez kills it with a pulse-rifle as it tries to attack again.

-In the Operations room, Ripley knows it must have been Burke who was behaving in retaliation; she suggests that Burke intended to impregnate her and Newt with the facehuggers, then sabotage the other marines' cryotubes so as to eliminate any witnesses.
+In the Operations room, Ripley knows it must have been Burke who was acting in retaliation to her promise to expose him; she suggests that Burke intended to impregnate her and Newt with the facehuggers, then sabotage the other marines' cryotubes so as to eliminate any witnesses.
 He would emerge back at Earth as the only survivor, and smuggle the Aliens in the bodies of Ripley and Newt.
 Burke denies Ripley's allegations, but the other marines are quickly convinced by Ripley's story.
 As they debate what they should do with Burke and are about to waste him, the power to the facility is suddenly cut off.
 Hicks has Vasquez and Hudson walk perimeter.
 They use motion trackers and register movement coming towards them, already inside the perimeter, and Hudson reports "there's movement all over the place".

 Everyone pulls back in the central Operations room, but the signal keeps approaching, even inside the barricades.
 They suddenly realize that they have blocked the direct access routes, but forgotten the less obvious ways in; Ripley looks up and Hicks opens a ceiling panel, and sees that an army of Aliens has simply circumvented the barricades by climbing upside-down through the crawlspaces over the ceiling.
 They open fire, and hoards of Aliens break through the ceiling.
 As the remaining marines take on the creatures, Burke slips away and prevents the rest from escaping by sealing the med lab door.
 Hudson puts up a brave fight, gunning down several Aliens, but he is ambushed by several Aliens coming up from the floor grid, who grab and pull him down out of sight.
 Burke is killed by an Alien that has already found a way inside the med-lab.

 Newt finds an alternate escape through the air ducts.
 Bishop reports that the ship is on it's way, E.T.A.
 16 minutes.
 Inside the vent, Vasquez is last and fires all her grenades and pulse rifle ammunition, and draws her handgun, then is attacked by an Alien coming down through a vertical duct.
 She empties her handgun into it and kills it but the spilling acidic blood of the creature seriously wounds her leg.
 Gorman comes to help her, but they suddenly find themselves surrounded by Aliens.
-Once Gorman's handgun is also empty, he and Vasquez trigger a grenade together, destroying Aliens around them.
+Once Gorman's handgun is also empty, he triggers a grenade, killing himself and Vasquez and destroying Aliens around them.

 The explosion causes Newt to fall through a ventilation shaft that leads to the bottom of the facility.
 Ripley and Hicks take the stairs to the basement, following the tracker signal.
 They find Newt, still clutching her doll's head, in a sewer below a grid, which Hicks tries to cut open, but Newt is snatched by an Alien before they can rescue her.
 Ripley screams in desperation when she sees the doll's head floating in the water, but remains determined to rescue Newt, knowing the Aliens will cocoon her to await a facehugger.
 Ripley and Hicks rush into an elevator to go up.
 The doors don't close until they pound on the buttons a second time, and an Alien jumps in before the doors close.
 Hicks kills the creature, but is severely wounded by the Alien's spilling blood, which quickly eats through his body armor.
 Ripley drags Hicks out through the complex main doors and they meet up on the surface with Bishop, who has just piloted the rescue ship to the surface by remote.
 However, Ripley refuses to leave the planet and demands that Bishop take her back to the atmosphere processor to rescue Newt.